tnichols217/notes-old/Biology/Ch17-20/Protists.md

 ### Sarcodina
 - Pseudopods (fake feet) to move
 - Diffusion through the membrance
-- Some are paracitic
+- Some are parasitic
 - Asexual

 ### Apicomplexa
 - Produce spores
-- Paracitic
+- Parasitic
 -

 ## Algae - plant like - photoautotrophs